 It’s Never too Late to Get Help

 Frequently, people on heroin feel hopeless and believe that it’s too late for them to get help.
 Being isolated, they don’t realize that professional assistance is just around the corner.
 A medically supervised heroin detox experience provides physical safety and minimizes discomfort during withdrawal.
 Make today the day that everything changes in your or a loved one’s life.
-Dial 866-294-5306 and connect with the compassionate addiction therapists at Serenity House Detox.
+Dial 866-294-5306 and connect with the compassionate addiction therapists at Serenity House Detox & Recovery.